 CHON Announces North American Tour

 CHON have announced their North American headlining tour with with Between the Buried and Me, featuring special guests Intervals.
-Pre-sale tickets are available, here.
+Pre-sale tickets are available, here: http://bit.ly/32XSmMl.
 General tickets go on sale Friday, August 2nd.
 The tour will kick off November 7 at The Wiltern in Los Angeles, CA.

 Last month, CHON released their self-titled album via Sumerian Records.
 For more information and to purchase the album, please visit: www.thisischon.com.
 Their most recent US headlining tour included slots at Electric Forest, Coachella, and Shaky Knees.